email: tony@lathes.co.uk

 Fimap Lathes- Italy

-Constructed so that its ways continued on past the front and back faces of the headstock, the bed was immensely deep and heavily constructed.
-With the saddle wings able to overlap the headstock, the toolpost could be brought right up to the spindle nose yet, with the 25.25-inch long cross slide being almost centrally positioned on the saddle, given full and even support.
+Constructed so that its ways continued past the headstock's front and back faces, the bed was immensely deep and heavily built.
+With the saddle wings overlapping the headstock, the toolpost could be brought right up to the spindle nose - yet with the 25.25-inch long cross slide being almost centrally positioned on the saddle, it was given complete and even support.
 As a beneficial side effect, wear over the most used section of the bed - by the chuck - was evened out, the load being spread along the 24 inches (610 mm) of saddle length.
 The bed was mounted on two massive cast-iron plinths, with a large pull-out chip tray filling the gap between them.
-Unfortunately no storage was provided, the designer obviously being unwilling to compromise the structural rigidly by forming other than the most necessary opening in any face.
+Unfortunately, no storage was provided, and the designer was unwilling to compromise the structure rigidly by forming other than the most necessary opening in any face.

-Using ground ways and pressure-lubrication, the cross and top slides were immensely strong with the cross-feed screw running in its own oil bath and equipped with an exceptionally large micrometer dial fitted with a straight-pull face lock.
+Using ground ways with and pressure-fed lubrication, the cross and top slides were immensely strong with the cross-feed screw running in its own oil bath and equipped with an exceptionally large micrometer dial fitted with a straight-pull face lock.

-Screwcutting and feeds were provided by entirely separate sealed gearboxes, the latter being mounted directly beneath the former with all controls by rotary knobs - there being no open, sliding tumbler to admit dirt and swarf.
+Entirely separate sealed gearboxes provided screwcutting and feeds, the latter being mounted directly beneath the former with all controls by rotary knobs - there being no open, sliding tumbler to admit dirt and swarf.
 48 Whitworth pitches were available from 1/2 to 30 t.p.i., 48 metric from 0.5 to 30 mm and 48 module from 0.25 to 15.
-The 9 rates of power feed rates varied from 0.0016" to 0.0315" (0.04 to 0.8 mm) for both sliding and surfacing - an unusual situation where normally one would have expected to find cross-feed set at a rate twice as fine as that along the bed.
-Each feed was engaged by its own lever, through safety friction clutches, and the carriage handwheel was of the weight-balanced type and provided with a large micrometer dial.
+The nine rates of power feed rates varied from 0.0016" to 0.0315" (0.04 to 0.8 mm) for both sliding and surfacing - an unusual situation where normally one would have expected to find cross-feed set at a rate twice as fine as that along the bed.
+Each feed was engaged by its own lever - through safety friction clutches - with the carriage handwheel being weight-balanced and provided with a large micrometer dial.

-Fitted with a 2.75-inch (70 mm) diameter hardened spindle with a No. 5 Morse taper, that tailstock was able to tackle the heaviest drilling jobs - yet had only one bed clamp, with no auxiliary ratchet to provide a positive location.
+Fitted with a 2.75-inch (70 mm) diameter hardened spindle with a No. 5 Morse taper, that tailstock could tackle the heaviest drilling jobs - yet had only one clamp holding it to the bed - with no auxiliary ratchet to provide a positive location.

 Standard version of the Fimap "TP 22 A" tool-room lathe as manufactured during the 1960s.
 Note the neat controls and clean, modern lines